A position paper of the American Academy of Family Physicians (AAFP)

 Creating an environment in which culturally diverse individuals feel welcome and valued is of great importance to AAFP in order to infuse multicultural perspectives into the plan, design and execution of AAFP-driven health initiatives, not just for AAFP members but the population as a whole.
 Recruiting and retaining culturally diverse individuals into the field of family medicine is an important strategy to reduce disparities in health outcomes.
 Preparing and supporting a workforce that demonstrates the attitudes, knowledge and skills necessary to work effectively with diverse populations is another.

 Leadership in AAFP aspires to reflect the diversity of the community it serves.
-Leadership commitment to integrating cultural and linguistic competency is essential in order to move cultural proficiency from theory to action.
+Leadership commitment to integrating cultural and linguistic competency is essential in order to move cultural sensitivity from theory to action.

-Structural and governance examples of AAFP’s leadership commitment to the principles of cultural proficiency include its Subcommittee on Health Equity, its cross-commission Cultural Proficiency Section and its National Conference of Constituency Leaders.
+Structural and governance examples of AAFP’s leadership commitment to the principles of cultural sensitivity include its Subcommittee on Health Equity, Center for Diversity and Health Equity, and its National Conference of Constituency Leaders.

 Communication and Language Assistance